Public Safety and Nuisance Bylaw 2013

 Auckland Transport Bylaws

-Auckland Transport is responsible for bylaws that are necessary for the management of local roads and public transport.
-Auckland Transport is responsible for all bylaws made or now deemed to have been made under the Land Transport Act 1998 that apply to the Auckland transport system.
+Auckland Transport is responsible for bylaws that are necessary for the management of local roads and public transport made under the Land Transport Act 1998 (or deemed to be made under that Act) and the Local Government Act 2002 that apply to the Auckland transport system.

 Legacy bylaws were made by Auckland’s seven local councils before Auckland Council and Auckland Transport were established.